Bitcoin-ABC/bitcoin-abc/doc/README.md

 Unpack the files into a directory and run:

-- `bin/bitcoin-qt` (GUI) or
+- `bin/devault-qt` (GUI) or
-- `bin/bitcoind` (headless)
+- `bin/devaultd` (headless)

 ### Windows

-Unpack the files into a directory, and then run bitcoin-qt.exe.
+Unpack the files into a directory, and then run devault-qt.exe.

 ### OS X

-Drag bitcoin-abc to your applications folder, and then run bitcoin-abc.
+Drag devault to your applications folder, and then run devault.

-### Need Help?

-* See the documentation at the [Bitcoin Wiki](https://en.bitcoin.it/wiki/Main_Page) for help and more information.
-* Ask for help on the [Bitcoin ABC Subreddit](https://www.reddit.com/r/BitcoinABC/).

 Building
 ---------------------